ajinjue/STEDI-Human-Balance-Analytics/README.md

 **customer_landing.sql:** It's the equivalent SQL code to create the customer_landing table from within AWS Athena Query Editor.
 **accelerometer_landing.sql:** It's the equivalent SQL code to create the accelerometer_landing table from within AWS Athena Query Editor.
+**Accelerometer_Landing_to_Trusted.py:** It's the python script for the Glue job to sanitize the Accelerometer data in the Landing zone.
+That's this job stores only Accelerometer Readings from customers who agreed to share their data for research purposes in the Trusted zone.
+**Customer_Trusted_to_Curated.py:** It's the python script for the Glue job that takes Customer data from the Trusted zone to the Curated zone after joining it with the Accelerometer data.